nickjbrowning/cscs-docs/docs/software/uenv.md

 Each environment contains a software stack, comprised of compilers, libraries, tools and scientific applications - built using Spack.

-!!! warning
+!!! warning "uenv on Eiger and Balfrin"

-    This documentation is for the new uenv2 implementation of uenv, that is not yet installed on Alps.
+    The uenv tool available on Eiger and Balfrin is a different version than the one described below.
+Some commands will be different.
+    Please refer to `uenv --help` for the correct usage.

 ## Getting started